RobertSudwarts/gazprom/README.rst

 Model
 -------

-The model comprises N distinct parts
+The model comprises:

   * core functionality to request (REST) data from openweathermaps
   * additional (REST) functionality to return timezones for UTC/date conversion from Geonames
+  * unit tests
   * A client/server model to store data in a MongoDB
   * A flask web application to display, chart and analyse current and forecast weather

+note:  the unit tests use the nose package

 todos
 ^^^^^^